SudeepPirangi/CinemaBandiAPI/README.md

 # CinemaBandiAPI
-This is the backend for Cinema Bandi React Native app, its API are built using Apollo-GraphQL
+This is the backend for Cinema Bandi React Native app, its API are built using Express-GraphQL